Necessary Properties of High-Quality Recommendations in E-commerce

 It is necessary to take into account the context as accurately as possible.
 In particular, use personalization, not only on the main page of the online store.
 If the buyer is on the category page, it is important to show the most interesting products of this category.
 If the buyer is in the product card, it is better to show products with attributes that he prefers.
 For example, it is better to show products with the appropriate sizes.

 The system should be able to recommend as many different products of the store as possible.
-This quality is important for e-commerce, as online retailers commonly deal with a very wide range of products and tend to increase their product base.
+This quality is important for e-commerce, as online retailers commonly deal with a very wide range of products.
 They also face the “long tail” effect – when most of the goods may have quite low demand separately, but still make together a significant part of the revenue.

-To fulfill product scope, it is also necessary to support the contextual awareness attribute – if there is a need to show as many various products as possible, it’s important to recommend different items depending on the context.
+To fulfill product reach, it is also necessary to support the contextual awareness attribute – if there is a need to show as many various products as possible, it’s possible to recommend different items depending on the context.
 But context awareness does not necessarily mean product scope and vice versa.

 It is important for the store to familiarize the customer with its assortment.
 Even if he has not bought a product, but knows about its availability in the store, when this product is needed, even after a considerable time, the customer can return to the store and buy it.